membrane/api-gateway/com.predic8.membrane.core/examples/router/basic-auth/README.txt

 You will see that there is a rule that directs calls to the port 2000 to www.thomas-bayer.com:80.
 Additionally the BasicAuthentictionInterceptor is set for the rule.
 The interceptor will be called during the processing of each request and response.

-Now take a look at the bean configuration of the interceptor in the configuration/monitor-beans.xml file.
+Now take a look at the bean configuration of the interceptor in the basic-auth-beans.xml file.

   <bean id="basicAuthenticationInterceptor" class="com.predic8.membrane.core.interceptor.authentication.BasicAuthenticationInterceptor">